bytepool/lbs-transient-execution/README.md

 is going to be executed next, while in reality control flow gets redirected somewhere else.

-### Spectre-NG v3a - Rogue System Register Read (RSRR)

-### Spectre-NG - Lazy FP State Restore

-### Spectre-NG v1.1 - Bounds Check Bypass Store (BCBS)

-### Spectre-NG v4 - Speculative Store Bypass (SSB)

-### SpectreRSB - Return Mispredict

-### Spectre SWAPGS

-## Foreshadow - L1 Terminal Fault

-### Foreshadow

-### Foreshadow-OS

-### Foreshadow-VMM

-## Microarchitectural Data Sampling

-In this section, we discuss a new class of transient execution vulnerabilities which were named "microarchitectural data sampling (MDS)" by Intel.
-Different variations of vulnerabilities in this class have been named "Zombieload" or "rogue in-flight data load (RIDL)" by different groups of researchers who discovered them.

-Unlike spectre and meltdown, MDS vulnerabilities do not use specific memory addresses to leak data, but instead use clever techniques to leak data that is being held in various Intel CPU internal buffers.
-This means that the attacker has limited control over which data is leaked and therefore needs to do additional filtering of the leaked data to find the information they are after.
-On the other hand, it is harder to mitigate these vulnerabilities.

-Since the buffers and related speculative behavior are unique to Intel architectures, these vulnerabilities do not seem to work directly on other microarchitectures.

 ### Microarchitectural Fill Buffer Data Sampling (MFBDS) / Zombieload / RIDL

+In the following, we focus on the first variant which uses the line fill buffer (LFB) to leak data.

-As described in the introduction above, on Intel architectures the line fill buffer (LFB) is, among other things, used to temporarily store memory addresses that were not found in cache and are therefore being fetched from memory.
+On Intel architectures the line fill buffer (LFB) is, among other things, used to temporarily store memory addresses that were not found in cache and are therefore being fetched from memory.
 This increases performance because several addresses can be requested to be fetched from memory at the same time without having to wait for the result.
 In some cases, data may already be available in the LFB, and the CPU will speculatively load the data and continue to execute, even though the data may be completely unrelated to the requested data.
 As you might expect after reading about specter and meltdown, this can be exploited by a clever attacker.

-### Microarchitectural Load Port Data Sampling (MLPDS) / RIDL

-### Microarchitectural Store Buffer Data Sampling (MSBDS) / Fallout

-### Microarchitectural Data Sampling Uncacheable memory (MDSUM)

-### Transactional Asynchronous Abort (TAA) / Zombieload v2 / RIDL

-### L1D Eviction Sampling (L1DES) / RIDL / CacheOut

-### Vector Register Sampling (VRS) / RIDL

-### Special Register Buffer Data Sampling (SRBDS) / CROSSTalk

-## Load-Value Injection (LVI)
+### MFBDS PoC: leaking the ssh host key